intel/neural-compressor/examples/pytorch/nlp/huggingface_models/question-answering/quantization/ptq_static/ipex/README.md

 ## Run

+### Bert-Large Inference

-If IPEX version higher than 1.12, please install transformers 4.19.0.
+If IPEX version is equal or higher than 1.12, please install transformers 4.19.0.
 We can use the model from huggingface model hub and squad dataset from datasets package, run script `run_qa.py` with command as following.

 - Install transformers
 ```